davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 A hotter group, with a mean temperature of ~1050ºC (TA98) contains samples CK-3, CK-4, and CK-6.
 This division between these two groups is robust and apparent in all thermometers, as well as in other geochemical data.

-The high-temperature samples show significantly higher levels of REE depletion, as well as some amount of re-enrichment in LREEs.
-They also contain chromian spinels, which are a product of increased levels of melt extraction.
-This temperature distribution may signify sourcing of these two sets of xenoliths from different depths within a magmatic ascent system.
+This temperature distribution likely corresponds to the sourcing of these two sets of xenoliths from different depths within a magmatic ascent system.
 Throughout this paper, the samples are color-coded, with blue-green corresponding to the low-temperature array, and red-yellow representing the high-temperature samples.